SHINE: Salem Health is Interprofessional and Nursing Excellence

 Professional governance is practiced through established councils in each of the following areas:

 Professional Governance Steering Council

-The Professional Governance Steering Council is responsible for assuring that the SHINE professional practice model and shared leadership structure is effective in achieving superior clinical excellence performance as evidenced by empirical outcomes.
-The council provides leadership and direction to all unit and department councils, Practice Council (PC), Evidence-Based Practice (EBP) Council, Professional Growth and Development (PGD) Council, Informatics Council (IC), Magnet Steering Council (MSC) and House-wide Staffing Council (HWSC).
+The Professional Governance Steering Council is responsible for assuring that the SHINE professional practice model and professional governance structure is effective in achieving superior clinical excellence performance as evidenced by empirical outcomes.
+The council provides leadership and direction to unit and department councils, Practice Council (PC), Evidence-Based Practice (EBP) Council, Professional Growth and Development (PG&D) Council, Informatics Council (IC), Magnet Steering Council (MSC) and House-wide Staffing Council (HWSC).

 Evidence Based Practice